 This is a reminder that the experience of living is in the journey, not the final destination.
 Remember that all we have is now – all we can do, all we can expect, is the best we can with what we have in this moment.

 This is a boost for those running madly, frozen in place

 Light the way for us.
 Show us your strengths.
 Show us your hard work.
 Show us your daily victories.
 Show us what we can do to make those victories easier.
 Show us what we need to understand.

 Once you’ve lit way for those just like you – you will see how amazing you are.

 We will find out what needs to change – and how to change it

-We will learn how to offer compassion and emotional support.
 We will find out what to say (and what not to say) to a mother who has had a pregnancy loss.
-We will find out what we can do to help single parents feel like a part of the community.
-We will seek to banish the stigma surrounding depression – so those suffering from it can find the support they need.
-We will find out the importance of inviting differently-abled kids to our play dates, find out how to support legislation to protect children with allergies, and what families living on the autism spectrum wish we knew.
-We will start a conversation and brainstorm how to can fix the systems that break us, and innovate new ways to fix them.
+We will find out what we can do to help single parents feel like they’re not in this alone.
+We will banish the stigma surrounding mental illness – so those suffering from it can find the support they need.
+We will learn to boost the voices of marginalized communities, and learn what other parents wish we knew.
+We will start a conversation about the systems that break us, and innovate new ways to fix them.

 If you’d like to support the Invisible Obstacles Series, find out how on Patreon.